Matcha Green Tea: The Ultimate Pre-Workout Supplement

 But EGCG isn‘t the only active ingredient in matcha that we can be thankful for.
 The caffeine in matcha can help enhance physical and mental energy by releasing neurotransmitter catecholamines.
 It also helps fuel our bodies for exercise by increasing blood delivery to our muscles.
 If you‘re not a regular consumer of caffeine and you are concerned about its negative side effects, you don‘t need to be!
 The L-theanine content in matcha works with the caffeine to reduce the risk of energy crashes, jitters and anxiety, and helps sustain energy levels and concentration for longer.6

 So, whether your goal is to increase endurance, increase metabolism and/or lose excess visceral fat, matcha can assist the body with all three.
-For an easy and delicious way to include matcha in your pre-workout protein snacks and smoothies, try our new Clean Lean Protein Functional Flavour range in Vanilla Matcha flavour!
+For an easy and delicious way to include matcha in your pre-workout protein snacks and smoothies, try our Clean Lean Protein in Vanilla Matcha flavour!

 Article written by: Nicola Mackay

 1Gahreman, D., Wang, R., Boutcher, Y., & Boutcher, S. (2015).
 Green Tea, Intermittent Sprinting Exercise, and Fat Oxidation.
 Nutrients, 7(7), 5646 - 5663. http://doi.org/10.3390/nu7075245

 2Jayakeerthana, S. (2016).
 Benefits of Green Tea: A Review.
 Journal of Pharmaceutical Sciences and Research, 8(10), 1184-1187.